Heneni/WRXCRATE/README.md

 # WRX Crate viewer

 This repository contains the static Three.js viewer for the WRX record crate.
-The viewer ships with an embedded snapshot of the CSV data, so you can simply open `index.html` in any modern browser and it will work without running a local server or installing dependencies.
+The page loads `data/records.csv` at runtime, so it must be served over HTTP(S) from the same directory (for example via your existing static hosting or CDN).

+## What you need to do

+1. Merge this branch into the branch that your static host publishes (usually `main`).
+2. Push the updated branch so your host/CDN redeploys the static files.
+3. Once the deploy finishes, open the hosted URL.
+The viewer will fetch `data/records.csv` and display the covers on both faces.

+No extra local steps are required unless you want to test the viewer on your machine.

 ## Optional: refresh the data locally

-Opening the page directly uses the bundled CSV snapshot.
-If you want to load a freshly exported `data/records.csv` instead, you can serve the folder locally:
+If you need to verify changes before pushing live, you can serve the folder locally:

 1. Make sure you have a recent version of Node.js installed (v18 or newer works).
 2. From the project directory, start the bundled static web server: